mrhen78/Ripley/README.md

 # Ripley--an early website that shows the growth of my beloved dog, Ripley, over the course of about five years.
+This is a non-responsive website desinged to be viewed on a desktop or laptop computer.